CastleLab/COMP3021-2020Fall-PA1-Student-Version/README.md

 * Try your best to consider as many corner cases as possible, your tests will test if your implementation is robust enough to handle various kinds of scenarios.
+* If you have doubts of any behaviours that are not specified, you can check the provided obfuscated version, or ask the TAs.

 ### Frequently Asked Questions